A mechanism that allows IPv6 packets to be transmitted over an IPv4 network, providing a strategy for migrating to IPv6.

 - core service¶

-An official OpenStack service defined as core by DefCore Committee.
+An official OpenStack service defined as core by Interop Working Group.
 Currently, consists of Block Storage service (cinder), Compute service (nova), Identity service (keystone), Image service (glance), Networking service (neutron), and Object Storage service (swift).

 Under the Compute distributed scheduler, this is calculated by looking at the capabilities of each host relative to the flavor of the VM instance being requested.

-Data that is only known to or accessible by a user and used to verify that the user is who he says he is.
+Data that is only known to or accessible by a user and used to verify that the user is who they say they are.
 Credentials are presented to the server during authentication.
 Examples include a password, secret key, digital certificate, and fingerprint.

 A Certificate Revocation List (CRL) in a PKI model is a list of certificates that have been revoked.
 End entities presenting these certificates should not be trusted.